Housing in South Africa: Home types

 For a building to be habitable (permitted for residential use), it must be zoned as such.
 In other words, residing in a commercial or industrial space is not permitted.
 Thus, municipalities zone land for various uses, such as residential-only, commercial-only, industrial-only, mixed-use developments, public parkland, national parks, and government-use.

 Property prices

 Average property prices vary greatly across major cities in South Africa, and are generally cheaper in rural areas.
 Within major cities, like Cape Town, Durban, and Johannesburg, prices again vary greatly between different suburbs and regions.

 This variance is to the degree that one kind of property in a particular area can be priced significantly more than a different kind of property in another.
 For example, in the context of Cape Town, the city with the highest average property prices in South Africa, an apartment in a central, safe, peaceful Southern Suburb like Bergvliet is valued far higher than a detached house in a far-out Northern Suburb like Parow.

+In Q1 2026, the average home price in South Africa was R1.73 million - an increase of 4.7% year-over-year.
+There is a continued shift in the SA real estate market towards the purchase of mid- and high-priced homes.

-As of 2025, average prices (ranked in descending order) across some of the largest South African cities by population are as follows:
+As of 2025, average prices (ranked in descending order) across some of the largest South African cities by population were as follows: